TwilioDevEd/authy2fa-flask/README.md

     pip install -r requirements.txt
     ```

-1. Copy the `.env_example` file to `.env`, and edit it to include your [Authy API key](https://dashboard.authy.com)
+1. Copy the `.env_example` file to `.env`, and edit it to include your Authy App's Production API key

-1. Run `source .env` to apply the environment variables (or even better, use [autoenv](https://github.com/kennethreitz/autoenv))

-1. Start a local PostgreSQL database and create a database called `2fa_flask`.

-    - If on a Mac, we recommend using [Postgres.app](http://postgresapp.com/).
-After installing it, open psql and run `CREATE DATABASE 2fa_flask;`

-    - If Postgres is already installed locally, you can just run `createdb 2fa_flask` from a terminal

 1. Run the migrations.

     ```
-    python manage.py db upgrade
+    ./manage.py db upgrade
     ```

 1. Start the development server.

     ```
-    python manage.py runserver
+    ./manage.py runserver
     ```

 To actually process OneTouch authentication requests, your development server will need to be publicly accessible.
 [We recommend using ngrok to solve this problem](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html).